Skip to main content

 Antipsychotics

-These are rarely used, but are sometimes needed if SSRIs have not been effective.
-They can help control severely challenging behaviour that's putting the person with dementia or others around them at risk of harm.
+These are sometimes prescribed if SSRIs have not worked.
+They can help if challenging behaviour is putting the person with dementia or other people at risk of harm.

-There are a number of therapies and practical measures that can help make daily life easier for someone with dementia.
+There are many ways to make daily tasks easier for someone with dementia.

 These include:

-• occupational therapy – to identify problem areas such as getting dressed and work out practical solutions
+• occupational therapy to identify problem areas in everyday life - such as getting dressed

-• speech and language therapy – to help improve any communication or swallowing problems
+• speech and language therapy to help improve communication or swallowing problems

 End of life and legal issues

-If you've been diagnosed with dementia, you might want to make arrangements for your care.
+If you have been diagnosed with dementia, you should make arrangements for your care.

 You may want to consider:

-• drawing up an advance care directive – this shows what treatment you would like in case you're unable to do this in the future
+• creating an advance decision - this makes your treatment preferences known in case you're unable to do this in the future

 • having a plan for where you want to receive treatment as your condition becomes more advanced

-• giving a relative an enduring power of attorney – this is the power to make decisions about you if you're unable to
+• giving someone enduring power of attorney, enabling them to make decisions about you and your care if you're not able to

 Content supplied by the NHS and adapted for Ireland by the HSE